rtrusky/node-schedule/README.md

 [![NPM](https://nodei.co/npm/node-schedule.png?downloads=true)](https://nodei.co/npm/node-schedule/)

-AAAAAAAAAAAAAAA- Node Schedule is a flexible cron-like and not-cron-like job scheduler for Node.js.
+Node Schedule is a flexible cron-like and not-cron-like job scheduler for Node.js.
 It allows you to schedule jobs (arbitrary functions) for execution at specific dates, with optional recurrence rules.
 It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute).